THIS IS A CONTRACT - READ CAREFULLY

 User Responsibility:

 I understand I must purchase a Parking Permit to allow me to park on College Property in the lots as specified by the College.
 Although Permits allow for parking in the lots, it does not guarantee a space is available on a day-to-day basis.
-Permits may be purchased from the Parking Office or Pay Stations located in the Visitor Lots.
+Permits may be purchased from the Parking Office, Pay Stations, or the use of the Honk Mobile App in the Visitor Lots.
 Permits, other than daily permits, are sold by Calendar Month with the start date as the first of the month and end date as the last of the month regardless of what day the permit is purchased.
 Permits may be prorated to reflect the remaining days remaining in the month, sold at the maximum daily rate set by the Pay Station—this may only be applied at the time of permit sale.
 I understand that as the Permit Holder, I am solely responsible for any and all parking fees issued to any vehicle(s) listed on my account or bearing my Parking Permit.
-I agree to promptly notify the Parking Office of any change of account information, including but not limited to lost or stolen permits, changes to vehicle make and/or model, vehicle license plate, additional vehicles, change of phone number, change of address, etc. If I am found liable, any outstanding parking fees and administrative fees will be assigned to my account.
+I agree to promptly notify the Parking Office of any change of account information, including but not limited to changes to vehicle make and/or model, vehicle license plate, additional vehicles, change of phone number, change of address, etc. It is the responsibility of the account holder and/or the driver of the vehicle to ensure that the license plate registered to the vehicle is accurate and correct.
+If I am found liable, any outstanding parking fees and administrative fees will be assigned to my account.
 Vehicles that I have declared responsibility of will remain my responsibility until I remove the vehicle from my account in writing and by providing documentation that the vehicle is not my responsibility.
 When a permit expires, vehicle declaration does not, I still hold responsibility of all assigned vehicles.
 Parking Permits are non-transferable (l cannot sell or gift a permit to another person).
-It is my responsibility to familiarize myself with St. Clair College's Parking Policies as listed on the St. Clair College website at http://www.stclaircollege.ca/parking.
+It is my responsibility to familiarize myself with St. Clair College's Parking Policies as listed on the St. Clair College website.
 I understand that Policies may change from time to time as it is my responsibility to occasionally review the Parking Policies to ensure I remain current.

 Permit Purchases